ignadv1986/CRAMP1-CUT_RUN/README.md

 Here, we present the bioinformatics workflow used to process and analyze the resulting sequencing data, highlighting key quality control steps, peak calling, and downstream interpretation.

+Note: Raw sequencing data processing (adapter trimming with fastp, sequence mapping with bowtie2 and removal of duplicated sequences with Picard MarkDuplicates) was performed by the sequencing facility using standard pipelines.
+This portfolio focuses on the subsequent steps starting with BAM files.

 ---
 **Goals**